 Social media is a great tool, but remember that you still need to focus on growing your blog.
 It’s your asset since you own your food blog while you’re only a user on social media.

 When you have successfully built your community and started generating decent traffic to your food blog, you can begin to monetize it.

 There are many ways to make money through blogging:

 - Advertising network.
 It’s the simplest way to earn money.
 Register your food blog to an ad network, for example, Google Adsense or others.
 Display ads, then sit back and make money.

 - Sell digital or physical products.
-Creating digital paid content like exclusive recipes or foodie image presets can be as promising as selling merchandise of your food blog.
+Creating digital paid content like exclusive recipes or foodie image presets can be as promising as selling merchandise for your food blog.

 Food blogging is a promising activity that can earn money.
 However, you need to put a lot of effort and time into making a successful food blog.

-You’ve read the guide to become the next successful food blogger.
+You’ve read the guide to becoming the next successful food blogger.
 The next step is to sketch your ideas and turn them into actions.
 Good luck!